boahene/alx-system_engineering-devops/0x00-shell_basics/README.md

-#THE SCRIPTS IN THIS REPO PERFORMS THE FOLLOWING:
+#THE SCRIPTS IN THIS REPO PERFORMS THE FOLLOWING
 0. Shows working directory #!/bin/bash pwd
 1. Shows the content list of your current directory #!/bin/bash ls
 2. Script to change working directory #!/bin/bash cd